-In order to build Solang from source, you will need:

-- Rust version 1.74.0 or higher

-- A C++ compiler with support for C++17

-- A build of LLVM based on the Solana LLVM tree.
-There are a few LLVM patches required that are not upstream
+In order to build Solang from source, you will need rust 1.65.0 or higher, and a build of LLVM based on the Solana LLVM tree.
+There are a few LLVM patches required that are not upstream yet.

-yet.

 First, follow the steps below for installing LLVM and then proceed from there.

 If you do not have the correct version of rust installed, go to rustup.
-Compatible C++17 compilers are recent releases of gcc, clang and Visual Studio 2019 or later.